 Mr. Bunch's service as a public company CEO, his extensive management and finance experience, and his involvement in the Pittsburgh community add significant value to the Board.
 In addition, Mr. Bunch brings regulatory and banking industry experience to the Board as he formerly served as a Director and the Chairman of the Federal Reserve Bank of Cleveland, our principal banking regulator.

-Nominating and Governance Committee Personnel and Compensation Committee
+Executive Committee Nominating and Governance Committee Personnel and Compensation Committee (Chair)

-ConocoPhillips H.J.
-Heinz Company (until June 2013) Marathon Petroleum Corporation Mondelēz International, Inc. PPG Industries, Inc. (until September 2016)
+ConocoPhillips Marathon Petroleum Corporation Mondelēz International, Inc. PPG Industries, Inc. (until September 2016)

 Debra A. Cafaro